 Small businesses typically don’t spend very much money administering their business, but if they do, their administrative expenses might include things like:

-- Salaries of company executives, administrative staff
+- Salaries of company executives, administrative staff, and human resources

 - Fees paid to on-staff accountants, IT personnel, lawyers, etc.